What’s Happening for March 1

 March 11

 The Courage of a Samurai: Seven Sword-Sharp Principles for Success: Author Lori Tsugawa Whaley will read about a life of courage, honor and integrity through the ancient Samurai Code of Bushido (the Way of the Warrior), followed by a Japanese cooking demonstration.
 No charge for the book event, $20 for the cooking demonstration.
 2 p.m.
-Brilliant Moon, 116 W. Railroad Ave., Ste 104, Shelton.
-360-868-2190
+Brilliant Moon, 116 W. Railroad Ave., Suite 104, Shelton.
+360-868-2190.

 March 12